MayaPosch/NymphCast/README.md

 ### **Releases** ###

-NymphCast is currently in RC stage.
-Releases are available on Github (see the ['Releases'](https://github.com/MayaPosch/NymphCast/releases) folder).
+NymphCast releases are available on Github (see the ['Releases'](https://github.com/MayaPosch/NymphCast/releases) folder).

 Some packages also exist for selected platforms.